 Founded in 2012, Coinbase grew to over one million users by 2014, making it one of the largest and frequented online exchanges and purchasing platforms.
 At present, they boast over 13 million users and revenue in excess of US $1 billion, so there’s no need to worry about having an order filled.

-Coinbase is one of the simplest exchanges and platforms to sell your Ethereum, as they support both mobile and web interfaces for doing so, and a straightforward withdrawal option, where you only need enter your bank account information.
+Coinbase is one of the simplest exchanges and platforms to sell your Ethereum, as they support both mobile and web interfaces for doing so, and a straightforward withdrawal option, where you only need to enter your bank account information.
 Note that when selling your ETH on Coinbase to a U.S. bank account or the USD Coinbase wallet, you’ll be looking at fees right around 1.5% or nearly 4% in PayPal withdrawals.

 If you’re looking to sell your ETH on a reputable exchange, look no further than the Kraken exchange.
-Known for being the world’s largest Bitcoin exchange in terms of Euro liquidity and volume, Kraken has been highly regarded in the cryptocurrency exchange space due to their transparent team and numerous fiat pairs.
+Known for being the world’s largest Bitcoin exchange in terms of Euro liquidity and volume, Kraken has been highly regarded in the cryptocurrency exchange space due to its transparent team and numerous fiat pairs.

 Besides authorizing users and investors to purchase ETH and BTC with their debit and credit card, CEX.io also allows users to withdraw their ETH in fiat.
 Unlike Coinbase, which does restrict a handful of countries from accessing and using it, CEX.io is available in 99% of all countries worldwide and nearly 24 U.S. states, meaning, there’s a good chance your location and country is covered.